Bangladeshis in Italy

-Bangladeshis form one of the largest immigrant populations in Italy.
-As of 2017, an "educated guess made by government officials of Bangladesh" was that there were 400,000 Bangladeshis living in Italy.
-In 2019, the Italian Ministry of Labour and Social Policies put the number of Bangladeshis regularly residing in Italy at 145,707.
+Bangladeshis are one of the largest immigrant populations in Italy.
+As per the Italian Ministry of Labour and Social Policies annual report 2022, there were approximately 150,692 Bangladeshis living in Italy.

+However, In 2024, The Italian Ambassador to Bangladesh, Antonio Alessandro, stated in an interview that the figure is around 175,000-200,000 including undocumented migrants.

 History

-Bangladeshis first started immigrating to Italy in the 1980s.
+Bangladeshis first started immigrating to Italy in the 1980s, following the independence of Bangladesh in 1971.
 Many were skilled graduates attracted by career opportunities in industrial Northern Italy.
 Between late 1989 and mid-1990 the 200–300 Bangladeshis living in Rome increased by an estimated twenty-fold to become the largest Bangladeshi community in continental Europe.
 Subsequently, the population in Rome doubled in size, mainly through undocumented migration, to an estimated 10,000 people as of 1995.
 There are also a significant number of Bangladeshis in Sicily.

 From 2012, over 20,000 Italian Bangladeshis migrated to the United Kingdom with the advent of Italy's manufacturing decline.
 The majority of them settled within the British Bangladeshi community in Banglatown, East London.

-2019 marked the release of Italian blockbuster Bangla, which won awards for two consecutive years since its release.
-The film displayed the current situation of Bangladeshis in Italy, revolving around the life of a boy whose family plan to migrate to London.